-Anybody entering Ramlila Ground will see groups of youngsters with paint in their hands, asking people whether they want an imprint of the tricolour on their cheeks for free.
+Those entering Ramlila Ground met groups of youngsters with paint in their hands, asking people whether they wanted an imprint of the tricolour on their cheeks for free.
 Many said yes.

 This is the main tent where most people slept at night, and while it rained.